ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 ### Other Metadata

 Some metadata pertaining to the speaker should be collected during the recording.
 Speaker ID, age, country, text domain, Signal-to-Noise Ratio (SNR), time of recording etc. can be collected for each speaker.
-It is good practice to inform the annotators of the metadata that is been collected from them and how it will be used.
+It is good practice to inform the speakers/annotators of the metadata that is been collected from them and how it may possibly be used.

 Also, depending on the task, these metadata can be used to properly sample from the corpus to avoid the imbalance we discussed earlier.